Antifungal Dose Calculator

 Consider Drug Interactions

 The Antifungal Dose Calculator provides precise weight-based dosing for antifungal medications, delivering critical information such as single dose, daily dose, total course dose, and weekly exposure.
-This tool is invaluable for veterinarians and pet owners managing fungal infections, which often require long and consistent treatment.
-For example, a 70 kg patient prescribed 6 mg/kg once daily for 14 days would receive a 420 mg single dose, crucial for ensuring effective treatment while minimizing toxicity risks in 2025.

-Accurate Antifungal Dosing for Animal Health
+Accurate Antifungal Dosing for Patient Health

 The Science Behind Antifungal Dose Calculation

-Calculating the correct antifungal dose is a direct application of weight-based pharmacology, ensuring that the patient receives a therapeutic amount of medication per administration, and cumulatively over the course of treatment.
+Calculating the correct antifungal dose is a direct application of weight-based pharmacology, ensuring that the patient receives a therapeutic amount of medication per administration and cumulatively over the course of treatment.

 Single Dose (mg) = Body Weight (kg) × Dose Rate (mg/kg)

-Daily Dose (mg/day) = Single Dose (mg) × Doses per Day (x/day)
+Daily Dose (mg/day) = Single Dose (mg) × Doses per Day

 Total Course Dose (mg) = Daily Dose (mg/day) × Treatment Duration (days)